The Alera Elusion is a high-quality office chair designed for those looking for an inexpensive blend of comfort

 First, notice the chair’s backrest: it’s higher than most and made of a highly breathable mesh, which provides not only excellent back support, but also better-than-average ventilation.
 And don’t worry – this is supported by a four-spoke frame guaranteed to redistribute your weight evenly throughout so you won’t wear through one spot.

-See the tapered wings and that little bulge in the center of the seat itself?
+See the tapered wings and that little lump in the center of the seat itself?
 Racecar drivers have seats like these; they’re designed to make you as comfortable as possible during extended periods of sitting, but it’s rare to see one on a traditional office chair.
 Better still, these serve a second purpose: they help spread your weight, preventing numbness, soreness, and muscle strain.

 The casters seem a little cheap at first glance.
 Similarly, many of the supports appear to be made of plastic.
 This could be why the Alera Elusion has a lower weight limit than many office chairs: just 250lbs compared to 300lbs or more.
 Still, if you’re an average weight, you shouldn’t have any issues in this regard.

 You’ll notice that the seat is heavily padded.
-This can be a problem with some chairs since users tend to sink into them.
-Not so with the Elusion, however: it’s comfortable, yet never compromises your posture.
+This can be a problem with some chairs since users tend to sink into them, but with the Elusion, this factor makes the chair comfortable, and it never compromises your posture.
 After all, that would defeat the entire point of its ergonomic design!

 There are a couple of little features to ensure you’re as comfy as possible.
-First, the backrest.
-This can be adjusted for taller users by turning the height knob at the back of the seat.
+First, the backrest can be adjusted for taller users by turning the height knob at the back of the seat.
 Second, this chair features 2D adjustable armrests that can be moved up, down, in, or out, thus permitting users of various shapes and sizes.

-It’s easy to dismiss this as “just another office chair”, especially when you first see the mesh back.
-Against all odds, though, the Elusion manages to subtly combine various ergonomic and health-inspired features with a seat that’s comfortable enough to sit in all day.
+It’s easy to dismiss this as “just another office chair,” especially when you first see the mesh back.
+Against all the odds, though, the Elusion manages to subtly combine various ergonomic and health-inspired features with a seat that’s comfortable enough to sit in all day.